pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-02/README.md

 ## Step 5 &mdash; Export the Bucket URL

 Our final step is to build our static site URL and add it as a [stack output](https://www.pulumi.com/learn/building-with-pulumi/stack-outputs/).
+Stack outputs allow us to consume values from the command line or other Pulumi programs.
+In this case, we will consume our output from the command line.

-First, we assemble the output's value using `pulumi.Output.concat`:
+First, we assemble the output's value using `pulumi.Output.concat`.

+Add the following to your `__main__.py`:

 ```python
 static_site_url = pulumi.Output.concat(